 4. Conclusion

 The study reveals that beneficiaries of the AUEGS encounter a range of financial, social, technical, administrative, and facility-related constraints that hinder the effective functioning of the scheme.
 Among these, delay in wage payments emerged as the most critical issue, affecting the economic stability and daily livelihood of beneficiaries.
 Other significant concerns include non-payment of unemployment allowance, lack of awareness about the programme, and inadequate knowledge regarding work procedures.
 The study also highlights that administrative limitations, particularly the non-availability of assured 100 days of employment, weaken the core objective of the scheme.
-Furthermore, the absence of essential worksite facilities such as drinking water, resting areas, and childcare support adversely affects participation, especially among women.
+Furthermore, the absence of essential worksite facilities, such as drinking water, rest areas, and childcare support, adversely affects participation, especially among women.

 Overall, the findings indicate that while AUEGS has strong potential as a livelihood support mechanism, its effectiveness is constrained by gaps in implementation and service delivery.
-Addressing these issues through timely wage payments, improved awareness, simplified procedures, and better worksite facilities is crucial for enhancing the overall performance and inclusiveness of the programme.
+Addressing these issues through timely wage payments, improved awareness, simplified procedures, and better worksite facilities is crucial to enhancing the programme's overall performance and inclusiveness.

 Competing interests